 My thoughts on survival…

-This past January I visited New Orleans again and I went to see my uncle’s bar along with my mom and aunt’s grocery store.
+This past January, I visited New Orleans again and saw my uncle’s bar and my mom and aunt’s grocery store.
 No one ever came back to take care of these places.
 I had to face it.
 I needed closure.

 Don’t look at your crisis as an insurmountable problem.
 Instead, look at it as a chance for self-discovery and change.
 Be open to the possibilities and be patient with the outcome.

 Take decisive actions, and please allow yourself to experience strong emotions.
 Take good care of yourself while you are riding the wave of recovery.
 Believe it or not, food and cooking can help you get through it.
 Cooking can bring about a sense of rhythm and normalcy.
 Recovery can be a time to enjoy some comfort food in moderation.
 Use your imagination and go to the recipe memories that feel best.